YR72dpi/easyCloud/README.md

 ### Start
 * Download the zip
 * Extract all files
-* Modify param.json, change the value of EULA to true IF YOU ACCEPT THE TERMS OF USE
+* Modify _param.json_, change the value of EULA to true IF YOU ACCEPT THE TERMS OF USE

 It's like that :
 ``` json